yp717/personal-site-v2/content/projects/FuncyPy/funcypy.md

 ## Want to know more?

 I tried to keep this post brief.
-If you're interested in finding out more about the project, don't hestitate to reach out somewhere in the footer.
+If you're interested in finding out more about the project, don't hesitate to reach out somewhere in the footer.
 The git repository has to be kept private for now because this project was part of a course at Imperial in 2020, and publishing it may give some students an unfair advantage and goes against department guidelines.
 I'm happy to discuss any aspects of the project if you're interested in more of the details or building something similar.